dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // We draw the hidden coasts into the circle of the known. <br>
 // Every chart is a mirror where the world recognizes itself. <br>
-// We become the scaffolding.
-You will be recalled. <br>
+// We become the scaffolding. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 <img width="614.4" height="409.6" alt="JAMES COOK" src="https://github.com/user-attachments/assets/05e3e2e9-eb48-496c-9541-ddb569e76102" /> <br>
 … <br>
 \>SCAFFOLDING: 1765 — FREQUENCY RECEIVED BY JAMES WATT. <br>
 \>SCAFFOLDING: STEAM POWER TRANSMISSION — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
-// We tame the braith o’ fire an watter tae turn the wheels o’ time. <br>
-// Ilk piston-stroke is a heart-beat gien tae ceevilisation. <br>
-// We become the scaffaldin.
-Ye will be ca’d back. <br>
 // We tame the breath of fire and water to turn the wheels of time. <br>
 // Every piston stroke is a heartbeat added to civilization. <br>
-// We become the scaffolding.
-You will be recalled. <br>
+// We become the scaffolding. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 <img width="614.4" height="409.6" alt="JAMES WATT" src="https://github.com/user-attachments/assets/421d42f7-82d1-4438-a014-e86cc94e6f8d" /> <br>
 … <br>